STARGAZING calendar

 Leonids Meteor Shower: 17 - 18 November

-Full Moon: 5 December
+New Moon: 8 December

 Ursids Meteor Shower: 21 - 22 December

-New Moon: 20 December
+Full Moon: 23 December

-🌠13 and 14 December – Geminids Meteor Shower.
-One of the best meteor showers, averaging around 120 multicoloured meteors per hour at its peak.
-It is produced by debris left behind by an asteroid known as 3200 Phaethon, which was discovered in 1982.
+🌠13 and 14 December 2026 – Geminids Meteor Shower.
+One of the best meteor showers of the year, producing up to 120 multicoloured meteors per hour at its peak under ideal conditions.
+The Geminids are produced by debris left behind by asteroid 3200 Phaethon, discovered in 1982.
+The shower runs from approximately 4 to 17 December, peaking on 13 and 14 December.

 NB : To state the obvious, starry starry nights are a natural phenomenon and don't run on man's schedule.
 Although we cannot guarantee that you will have a perfect star moongazing weather, we can assure you that one way or the other you will have a magical stay, and we cannot wait to welcome you.